 - The goals of the rotation include understanding the history of telemedicine and introducing students to the application of telemedicine in the pediatric setting. - This rotation will include developing skills in obtaining a patient history, performing a virtual physical exam, being familiar with telemedicine templates, smart sets and patient education resources utilized in documenting a note in the electronic medical record, understanding appropriate consenting, billing and coding and troubleshooting technical challenges. - The rotation will illustrate the role of the pediatric telemedicine provider in the clinical setting. - During the rotation, students will be assigned to an individual faculty mentor to guide them and be responsible for their clinical activities.
-Students are encourage to participate in as many telemedicine encounters as possible.
+Students are encouraged to participate in as many telemedicine encounters as possible.
 Students will have the opportunity to see patients in a simulated setting prior to seeing actual patients.
 Students will receive feedback from faculty.
 Students are expected to maintain patient logs.
 Students will become familiar with peripheral devices that can be used to assist telemedicine exams.
 Students will have the opportunity to sit in on physician meetings related to the telemedicine program as determined by faculty. - By the end of the rotation, it is expected that the student will have developed a knowledge base about telemedicine and clinical skills allowing them to identify and manage common pediatric conditions and concerns appropriate for telemedicine.
 Students will understand the history of telemedicine, terminology, legal issues, limitations and current uses.
 Students will become familiar with ethical concerns and best practices.
-Students will understand the impact that a pandemic can have in telemedicine. - Students are expected to read articles provided, review photos for visual diagnosis, and discuss the evaluation and management of common conditions treated through the telemedicine platform.
+Students will understand the impact that a pandemic can have in telemedicine. - Students are expected to read articles provided, review photos for visual diagnosis, and discuss the evaluation and management of common conditions treated through the telemedicine platform. - The student is expected to complete a pre-test prior to the start of the rotation and a post-test at the completion of the rotation and the student is expected to complete a case presentation about a common condition assessed through telemedicine. - Interested students will have the opportunity to participate in ongoing research and/or quality improvement projects, depending on the needs of the department.